 The USS George Washington arrives Wednesday in the typhoon-hit central Philippines to help bring aid to many remain who remain desperate for food and other basic necessities.

 The aircraft carrier is helping rush emergency supplies to the city of Tacloban, which was almost completely destroyed Friday by one of the strongest typhoons ever recorded.

-The carrier is part of a team of ships that will be able to produce millions of liters of drinking water daily.
-They are also carrying helicopters and other special aircraft needed to bring life-saving supplies to remote areas.
+The Pentagon says the carrier and four other ships arriving in the Leyte Gulf have the combined capacity to produce millions of liters of drinking water daily.
+They are transporting helicopters and other special aircraft needed to ferry life-saving supplies to remote areas.

-On Wednesday, the official confirmed death toll from Typhoon Haiyan reached 2,275.
+On Tuesday, the official death toll from Typhoon Haiyan reached 1,774.
 With thousands still missing and entire communities not heard from since the huge storm hit, officials initially said 10,000 people may have perished.

 The Manila Standard newspaper, under the headline "Mass Escape from Hell," said thousands of people frightened by post-storm anarchy in the city and sickened by the stench of decaying corpses, were awaiting flights to Manila Wednesday.